florian-rieder/Movie-Scripts/README.md

                threat for Houston.
 I think it's free beer night at the Astrodome.

-2. You can also add a regex with a corresponding `if len(matches) > fail:` condition to the `_special_characters()` method in the `ScriptParser` class.
+2. You can also add a new regex with a corresponding `if len(matches) > fail:` condition to the `_special_characters()` method in the `ScriptParser` class.
 This is an interesting option if you have many scripts with the same syntax.
     - Add your new regex in `_special_characters()` in `ScriptParser.py`: it will identify scripts that have a particular syntax.
     - Return a modified script that can be parsed by the `_get_characters()` method.
 DISCLAIMER: This modified script must replicate all whitespace present in the original script in order for the positional methods `get_start()` and `get_end()` from the `Reply` class to work correctly, respecting the whitespace conditions mentioned above.